qiushiyan/old-website/content/about/experience.md

   date_start = "2019-03-01"
   date_end = "2019-08-01"
   description = """
-  At China's Uber, our team built fast, scalable and extensible AB testing environment with R and C++.
-Conducted overseas geo-marketing research targeting South America and Australia with techniques like density-based clustering, logistic regression, and correspondence analysis.
+  At China's Uber, I contributed to building a fast, scalable and extensible AB testing environment with R and C++.
+I also conducted overseas geo-marketing research targeting South America and Australia, with density-based clustering, logistic regression, and correspondence analysis.
   """

 [[experience]]